Meith0717/Stellar-Liberation/README.md

 - Recruit companion ships to aid your cause.

 **Game Type:**
-Celestial Odyssey can be categorized as an action-packed, 2D top-down space exploration and combat game.
+Stellar Liberation can be categorized as an action-packed, 2D top-down space exploration and combat game.

 **Platform:**
 Currently available on Windows.

-*Please note that Celestial Odyssey is in the beta stage, and more exciting content and features are yet to come.*
+*Please note that Stellar Liberation is in the beta stage, and more exciting content and features are yet to come.*

 Your epic odyssey awaits!
 Embark on a journey through the stars, and help humanity reclaim its place in the galaxy.
-Will you rise to the challenge and restore order in the Celestial Odyssey?
+Will you rise to the challenge and restore order in the Stellar Liberation?

 ---